NOAA-EMC/hpc-stack/README.md

 **MAKE_VERBOSE** Print out extra information to the log files during the build

 `config/stack_custom.yaml` defines which software packages to be built along with their version.
+Other package specific options can be specified.

 The following software can optionally be built with the scripts under `libs`.
-Unless otherwise noted, the packages are built in Step 3 using the `build_stack.sh` script.
+These packages are built in Step 3 using the `build_stack.sh` script.

 * Compilers and MPI libraries
+  - GNU/GCC
-  - GNU
+  - Intel/IPS
   - OpenMPI
   - MPICH
   - `hpc-` Meta-modules for all the above as well as Intel and IMPI

-* Minimal HPC Stack
+* HPC Stack
+  - CMake
+  - Udunits
+  - PNG
+  - JPEG
+  - Jasper
-  - SZip (Step 3)
+  - SZip
   - Zlib
   - HDF5
+  - PNetCDF
   - NetCDF
-  - PNetCDF
-  - Udunits
+  - ParallelIO
   - ncccmp
   - nco

-* Supplementary Libraries
-  - PNG
-  - JPEG
-  - Jasper
   - FFTW
+  - GPTL
+  - Tau2
+  - FFTW
   - ESMF

+* NCEP Libraries
+  - NCEPLIBS-bacio
+  - NCEPLIBS-sigio
+  - NCEPLIBS-sfcio
+  - NCEPLIBS-gfsio
+  - NCEPLIBS-w3nco
+  - NCEPLIBS-sp
+  - NCEPLIBS-ip
+  - NCEPLIBS-ip2
+  - NCEPLIBS-g2
+  - NCEPLIBS-g2tmpl
+  - NCEPLIBS-nemsio
+  - NCEPLIBS-nemsiogfs
+  - NCEPLIBS-w3emc
+  - NCEPLIBS-landsfcutil
+  - NCEPLIBS-bufr
+  - NCEPLIBS-wgrib2
+  - EMC_crtm
+  - EMC_post

-**IMPORTANT: Steps 1, 2, and 3 need to be repeated for each compiler/mpi combination that you wish to install.**  The new packages will be installed alongside any previously-exising packages that may already exist and that are built from other compiler/mpi combinations.
+**IMPORTANT: Steps 1, 2, and 3 need to be repeated for each compiler/mpi combination that you wish to install.**  The new packages will be installed alongside any previously-existing packages that may already have been built from other compiler/mpi combinations.

 ## Step 2: Set Up Compiler, MPI, and Module System